Darnella Frazier: Trial of Derek Chauvin

 Frazier's video was among the most important pieces of evidence in Chauvin's murder trial.
 She testified and said "It's been nights I stayed up apologizing and apologizing to George Floyd for not doing more and not physically interacting and not saving his life".
-She also testified that "When I look at George Floyd, I look at my dad, I look at my brothers, I look at my cousins, my uncles, because they're all Black," adding, "I have a Black father.
+She also said that "When I look at George Floyd, I look at my dad, I look at my brothers, I look at my cousins, my uncles, because they're all Black," adding, "I have a Black father.
 I have a Black brother.
 I have Black friends," concluding, "I look at how that could have been one of them."

 When Chauvin was convicted, analysts agreed that her video and testimony were important to the outcome and had "helped shatter that narrative", referring to the misleading statements initially made by police officials.
 Frazier celebrated Chauvin's conviction on Facebook and Instagram, writing, "This last hour my heart was beating so fast, I was so anxious, anxiety bussing through the roof.
 But to know GUILTY ON ALL 3 CHARGES !!!
-THANK YOU GOD THANK YOU THANK YOU THANK YOU THANK YOU," concluding with another statement "justice has been served."
+THANK YOU GOD THANK YOU THANK YOU THANK YOU THANK YOU," concluding with another statement "justice has been served".

 First anniversary

-On the first anniversary of Floyd's murder, Frazier issued a extended statement on Facebook and Instagram.
+On the first anniversary of Floyd's murder, Frazier issued an extended statement on Facebook and Instagram.
 She described the trauma of seeing Floyd's murder, and how her life and that of her cousin had changed.
 She criticized the racial profiling and police brutality that too often victimize Black people.
 She discussed weeks of sleep problems and moving from hotel to hotel to avoid unwanted attention, and the anxiety she felt when she sees a police car.
 She thanked her mother for her support, and expressed pride that her video had helped bring justice in the Floyd murder case, while expressing regret that she had been powerless to save him.
 She concluded by speaking directly to Floyd: "I can't express enough how I wish things could have went different, but I want you to know you will always be in my heart.
 I'll always remember this day because of you.
 May your soul rest in peace.
 May you rest in the most beautiful roses."

 Trial of J. Alexander Kueng, Thomas Lane and Tou Thao

-In February 2022, Frazier was called to testify at the trial of the three other officers involved in Floyd's murder.
+In February 2022, Frazier was called to testify at the federal civil rights trial of the three other officers involved in Floyd's murder.
 Shortly after questioning began, Frazier became upset and was unable to continue, causing the judge to call a short recess.
 She completed her testimony after the recess.